Kirthiga7/Data-Warehouse-Project/SQL_Scripts/3) Gold.md

 ![image](https://github.com/user-attachments/assets/1332d0ff-d0fc-4f07-903a-225bd897d10b)

 **Data Modeling**

 A data model defines how data is structured, stored, and related within a database.
 It provides a blueprint for organizing data efficiently.
 Type: Physical Data Model
 **Dimensional Modeling**

 Dimensional modeling is a technique used in data warehousing to structure data for fast retrieval and easy reporting.

 It organizes data into facts and dimensions, making it optimized for OLAP (Online Analytical Processing).
-Type: Star Schema
+- Type: Star Schema

-Dimensions - Descriptive information that give context to the data.
+**Dimensions**- Descriptive information that give context to the data.
 It answers Who?
 What?
 Where?
 Ex: Product Details

-Facts- Quantitative information that represents events.
+**Facts**- Quantitative information that represents events.
 It answers How much?
 How many? .
 It have
 - Multiple IDs
 - Date information
 - Measures & Numbers

 **Create Customer Dimension**

-For Customer Dimension, keep customer information table (crm_cust_info) as master table and join extra data about customer from extra customer information(erp_cust_az12) table and location of customer(erp_loc_a101) table.
+For Customer Dimension, keep customer information table (crm_cust_info) as master table and join extra data about customer from
+(erp_cust_az12) table and (erp_loc_a101) table.
 ```sql
 SELECT
 	ci.cst_id,